loganmcbroom/loganmcbroom.github.io/index.md

 This page serves as a jumping off point for anyone wanting to join in on solving the puzzle.
 Keep in mind, the low hanging fruit have been picked.
 It is hard to find ideas that haven't been explored to some degree.
 That's not to say the first thing you think of is not the answer, but it is worth searching here first for information on how others have approached the idea, and what information they might have gleaned from it.
 A spoiler warning is now in effect.
 The remainder of this page is transcribed from the [Noita Eye Glyph Messages](https://docs.google.com/document/d/1s6gxrc1iLJ78iFfqC2d4qpB9_r_c5U5KwoHVYFFrjy0/edit#heading=h.tf3tc7h8he20) document by Xkeeper with some minor modifications.

+TODO there should be a directory for getting started with all this below info and anything else needed to get set up
 ---

 There are nine messages that can be displayed via “eye” glyphs.
 Four of these are in West parallel worlds, five in East worlds.
 Internally, the messages are placed in East, West, East, West, etc. in alternating order.